 - Mental anguish and emotional distress

 - Physical, emotional, occupational, and other types of therapy

 Even though you may not need to prove intent or negligence to hold a party strictly liable for damages, you must prove the required legal elements for strict liability.
 The evidence you need could vary depending on the type of case.
 For that reason, it is wise to seek legal advice from an experienced attorney as soon as possible.

 Documenting financial damages requires keeping receipts, invoices, bills, and other proof of expenses and payments.
 Keeping a detailed record of all financial damages can make it easier to settle your injury claim after completing medical treatment.

 Proving pain and suffering damages is more challenging because everyone suffers differently.
 Write down your struggles to recover from your accident injuries in a journal.
 Make notes about how the injury impacted your daily life and the pain you experienced.

 Schedule a Free Consultation With Our Florida Personal Injury Lawyers

 You may be entitled to compensation for damages if another party is responsible for causing your injury.
-Call our office for a free case review from an experienced Florida personal injury attorney.
+Roman Austin Personal Injury Lawyers can help advise you on the viability of your claim and how best to proceed.
+Contact our office at (727) 787-2500 for a free case review from an experienced Clearwater injury lawyer.